synestize/synestizer/FAQ-Synestizer-introduction.md

 (Under development)

-This Frame is based on the manipulation of short samples that can be recorded immediately and played back with RGB values influencing speed and pitch.
+This frame is based on the manipulation of short samples that can be recorded immediately and played back with RGB values influencing speed and pitch.

 ## Who develops the synestizer?